near/docs/docs/5.api/rpc/maintenance-windows.md

 }
 ```

-Here is the exhaustive list of the error variants that can be returned by `maintenance_window` method:
+Here is the exhaustive list of the error variants that can be returned by `maintenance_windows` method:

 <table class="custom-stripe">
   <thead>